felicitia/FrUITeR/index.md

 ## Results

-Our paper describes FrUITeR's 7 fidelity metrics and 2 utility metrics.
+Our paper describes the definitions of FrUITeR's 7 fidelity metrics and 2 utility metrics.
 Due to space limitations, we show the results of 3 fidelity metrics and 2 utility metrics in the paper.
 The rest of the results can be found below.

 <img src="figs/Correct.png">